Financial-Times/origami/README.md

 To use the styling provided by the module, you can either extend the sass placeholder classes, or set silent mode to false:

 `$o-overlay-is-silent: false;`

+Please keep in mind that, currently, setting your own prefix for class names in Javascript isn't supported, but it will be in a future update.

 ## UI Notes